 And now is the part where I should probably tell you, while some kennel’s are what we would call “PG”, many others, and much of hashing, are more in the “rated R” category.
 The songs, while hilarious, are often dirty “adult” , and chances are you may end up seeing more skin than you bargained for (wear your sunglasses, pale butt cheeks are often blinding).
 As CNN says, the hash is “part scavenger hunt, part exercise and part debauchery.”

 There are kilts, hasher names (typically earned and/or given after a certain number of trails, or some particularly worthy incident), whistles, shiggy socks, themed trails, walkers, fast runners, and people of all ages.
 There are so many things I could tell you, but I’m certain you simply wouldn’t believe until you see it with your own eyes.
 And I’ve probably already told you too much anyway…

 Fast forward to now, and well, me, since this is my blog.
-Last summer, a stranger from Reno introduced me to this “running club” if you will.
+Once upon a time, a stranger from Reno introduced me to this “running club” if you will.
 I tagged along, because I kind of had a crush on him, and ended up having far more fun than I ever imagined (at the hash, and with him.
-Over a year later and I’ve kept him around.)
+I ended up marrying him.)
 That first trail, I laughed so hard my abs hurt and tears came to my eyes.
 I kept going back to more trails, and have since not only learned how to laugh at myself (even more so than before), but I’ve met some amazing people that I truly call friends (but only sometimes by their real names).